grannycart/by-sound-alone_source/manuscript/4_Chapter.md

 [//]: # (### trimming the boat to handle the cargo load)

 [//]: # (Late-afternoon: day 1, run to Stilt City)
 Six knots was still slow, but twice the speed at which they had crawled away from the depot.
-With three more hours of cruising, they were out of range of all the but the very best sonar gear and ears in the world.
+With three more hours of cruising, they were out of range of all but the very best sonar gear and ears in the world.
 Percy had them come up to 100 meters to take some of the strain off the hull.

 When the boat reached this shallower depth, Hemi worked the tank trim control panel and made adjustments, pushing water back and forth across the boat.
 "Sylvia," he said to her as she stood behind him smoking, "I think we can certainly do better with the trim if we move some of the cargo around down in the hold."